aravindan-acct/puppet-readme/README.md

 ## Usage Examples

-### Before you begin

-1. A server running as a Puppet master.
-2. A Puppet agent running as a controller to the Barracuda WAF.
-3. A Barracuda Web Application Firewall running the firmware version v9.1 or above

 ### Creating Resources
+The following example manifests can be used to create resources on the Barracuda Web Application Firewall:

 ### To create a Service:
 ```